 NO LIMITS WITH DOCKER HUB

 JFrog’s partnership with Docker exempts JFrog Cloud users of Artifactory from Docker Hub’s image pull rate limits.
 Ordinarily, anonymous free users are limited to 100 pulls per six hours, and authenticated free users to 200 pulls per six hours.
-But Docker Hub waives these limits when the image pull request is from a JFrog Cloud account.
+But these limits are waived when the image pull request is from a JFrog Cloud account.

 By setting up an Artifactory remote repository to proxy Docker Hub, cloud users gain unlimited, high-performant access to Docker Hub and to Docker Official Images, simplifying cloud native application development.